HannahCurrivan/PhysicsProjectileDrag/README.md

 ```

 The options given to the user using this GUI are the input of "Mass in kg", "Internal Velocity", and "Angle to the x-axis in degrees".
-Each of these variables are needed for the projectile with drag equation.
+Each of these variables is needed for the projectile with drag equation.

 Now you need to name your window and direct it back to your layout above.